GangababuManam/FaceRecognition/README.md

 The facial recognition market is expected to rise by $12.92 billion in 2027.
 That’s because facial recognition has all kinds of commercial applications.
 It can be used for everything from surveillance to marketing.

 # Applications:
-Perform secure transactions with contactless transactions.
+Perform secure transactions with contactless transactions.<br>
-Identify people in social media.
+Identify people in social media.<br>
-Recognize thieves.
+Recognize thieves. <br>
-Help blind people for recognizing the people.
+Help blind people for recognizing the people.<br>
-Find Missing Persons.
+Find Missing Persons. <br>
-Aid Forensic Investigations
+Aid Forensic Investigations<br>
 Attendance Management systems. etc.

 ## Technical System Architecture